How to Make Sugar Wax at Home: 3 Easy Foolproof DIY Recipes

 So, there you have it!

-Washing Pots After Making Sugar Wax
+Washing Saucepans After Making Sugar Wax

-Your pots will be sticky and difficult to clean and eliminate when the remaining sugar wax hardens.
+Your saucepans will be sticky and difficult to clean and eliminate when the remaining sugar wax hardens.

-2- If there is still stubborn wax pour some water into the pot and heat it up.
+2- If there is still stubborn wax, pour some water into the pot and heat it up.
 This will melt the remaining wax.
 Throw the water and wash the pot.